aws-samples/amazon-eks-security-immersion-day/content/12-image-security/amazon-ecr-security-controls/4-ecr-private-vpc-endpoints/index.en.md

 You can improve the security posture of your VPC by configuring Amazon ECR to use [VPC endpoints](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html).

-In this section, you will create [3 VPC endpoints](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html#ecr-setting-up-vpc-create) - two VPC interface endpoints for ECR and one VPC gateway endpoint for S3.
+In this section, you will create **3** [VPC endpoints](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html#ecr-setting-up-vpc-create) - two VPC interface endpoints for ECR and one VPC gateway endpoint for S3.
 You will control access to VPC interface endpoints using [endpoint policies](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html).
-You will no longer use the ecrTester profile for AWS CLI and will operate with the original _AdministratorAccess_ IAM permissions.
+You will no longer use the **ecrTester** profile for AWS CLI and will operate with the original _AdministratorAccess_ IAM permissions attached to the Cloud9 EC2 Instance IAM Role.

 * **com.amazonaws._region_.ecr.dkr** - client commands such as `docker push` and `docker pull` use this endpoint.
 This endpoint must have [private DNS enabled](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html#ecr-setting-up-vpc-create) and it might take [few minutes](https://docs.aws.amazon.com/vpc/latest/privatelink/interface-endpoints.html#enable-private-dns-names) for the private IP addresses to become available.